Downloading Datasets with the Kaggle API

 First, set up the environment variable in Python:

-Downloading inside a Quarto document to make the download step explicit and reproducible:
+Downloading inside a Quarto document makes the download step explicit and reproducible.
+Download both Olist datasets into the same directory:

 The Python API uses the same ~/.kaggle/access_token credentials automatically.